Indigo253931/rails-validations-errors/readme.md

 Client-side validations ensure a good *user experience* by providing real-time, inline feedback on the user input.
 Server-side validations are **essential** for maintaining *database integrity*, especially if the client-side validations are ever compromised or purposely circumvented.

-Today we'll be focusing on server-side validations in Rails, using [Active Record Validations](http://guides.rubyonrails.org/active_record_validations.html).
+Today, we'll be focusing on server-side validations in Rails, using [Active Record Validations](http://guides.rubyonrails.org/active_record_validations.html).

 ##Airplane App